5 Shooting Schedule Hacks That Can Save You Money

 Caption: In StudioBinder, you can move your strips by location to schedule blocks of shooting.

-(Use Coupon Code: INDIEHUSTLE1M to receive 1-month off StudioBinder)
+(Use Coupon Code: INDIEHUSTLE to receive 25% OFF 1-month of StudioBinder)

 Sometimes, in episodic television, scenes from multiple episodes in a season are shot sequentially in a location.
 This is called block shooting.
 There isn’t really a name for it in non-episodic production, but it’s the same idea.
 Bucket your scenes by location, and try to a wrap a location before moving on to the next one.